Nathan Green Gordon: Biography

 After the war, Gordon formed a business partnership with his brother, Edward Gordon, Jr., and returned to the practice of law in Morrilton.
 His political career began in 1946, when he was elected Lieutenant Governor of Arkansas under Governor Benjamin Travis Laney.
 He took office in January 1947 and was re-elected to nine more two-year terms, finally leaving office in January 1967.
-During his tenure he served under four different Governors: Laney (1945–1949), Sid McMath (1949–1953), Francis Cherry (1953–1955), and Orval Faubus (1955–1967).
+During his tenure, he served under four different Governors: Laney (1945–1949), Sid McMath (1949–1953), Francis Cherry (1953–1955), and Orval Faubus (1955–1967).

 Gordon did not seek reelection in 1966, with Maurice L. Britt winning the election against James Pilkinton.

 The Arkansas Aviation Historical Society selected Gordon in 1980 as one of five initial inductees in the Arkansas Aviation Hall of Fame.

 Medal of Honor mission

 On February 15, the Fifth Air Force attacked Kavieng on the island of New Ireland.
-The mission consisted of four squadrons of A-20 Havocs from the 3rd Bombardment Group that attacked shipping in the harbor, and seven squadrons of B-25's from the 38th and 345th Groups that bombed facilities along the harbor front.
-Accurate antiaircraft fire shot down eight of the low-level strafers.
+The mission consisted of four squadrons of A-20 Havocs from the 3rd Bombardment Group that attacked shipping in the harbor, and seven squadrons of B-25s from the 38th and 345th Groups that bombed facilities along the harbor front.
+Accurate anti-aircraft fire shot down eight of the low-level strafers.

 Gordon's PBY Catalina, Arkansas Traveler, was on station near Witu, escorted by four P-47 Thunderbolts of the 348th Fighter Group.
 In one of the "most striking rescues of the war," he made four separate landings and take-offs under Japanese fire.
 On his first landing, endangered by waves that were breaking 16 to 18 feet high, he searched for the crew of a downed A-20 without locating survivors.
 The aircraft was severely stressed and took on water from numerous burst seams.

 After taking off, Gordon was directed twice to pick up nine men of two B-25s that had ditched, forced to shut down one or both engines to effect the rescues, while two other B-25s strafed the Japanese gun positions to suppress their fire.
 After the PBY started back to base and its fighter escorts had departed, low on fuel, one of the B-25s spotted two rafts and called back the rescue aircraft.
 Despite heavy seas and a damaged aircraft, Lt.(j.g.)
 Gordon executed another landing only 600 yards from shore, overflying Japanese gun positions at low level to land, and picked up an additional six airmen.
 His final takeoff with 24 men aboard was with a dangerously overloaded aircraft, but he managed to keep the Catalina's nose up until he reached flying speed without nosing over in the rough seas.

 Gordon received the Medal of Honor in September 1944, and his crew of eight each received the Silver Star.